Fabric Café: How It All Began

 In 2008, in an effort to sell three coordinating fabrics, 3-yard quilts were born.
 Quilters rapidly embraced this easy to follow pattern and asked for more.
 Soon, 3-yard quilt patterns and books became the top selling items for Fabric Café.
-By December 2017, Fabric Café offers 45, 3 yard quilt patterns and five books with 3-yard patterns.
+By the spring of 2019, Fabric Café offers over 50, 3-yard quilt patterns and six books with 3-yard patterns.

 Demand for these easy to follow, quick to complete patterns soon lead to quilt shop demand.
 Fabric Café 3-yard patterns can now be found in hundreds of quilt and retail shops.